Corporate Social Responsibility

 Daffodil Day is the Irish Cancer Society’s biggest fundraiser, taking place each year in March and raising millions of euro to support cancer patients and their loved ones by providing free advice and support, as well as by funding life-saving cancer research.
-Last year at FDW we held our own day inside the workplace in an attempt to raise funds for a very worthy charity
+Previously UHY FDW held our own ‘Yellow Day’ in the office to raise funds for this very worthy charity, through selling daffodils, wearing yellow as a symbol of support and a healthy eating initiative.